niklas-may/sanity-generator/README.md

 ## How it works

-Sanity Generator simple traverses all branches of the document schema.
+Sanity Generator simply traverses all branches of the document schema.
 If a branch holds no types that have a corresponding resolver, it uses the spread operator (`...`).
 If a branch holds a type that should be resolved differently, it writes the corresponding projections just as far as needed.

-Here is an example with the same query, without and with custom resolver.
+Here is an example with the same query, without and with a custom resolver.
 (Both with option `inlineResolver: true`)

 ```TypeScript
 // Generated query with no resolver